docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-3.md

 # Part 3 - Running ASP.NET applications as Docker containers

-We have a Docker image from [Part 2](part-2.md) which contains our conmfigured application with all its dependencies.
+We have a Docker image from [Part 2](part-2.md) which contains our configured application with all its dependencies.
 To run the website we just need to start a container, but our application needs to connect to a database.
 The networking stack in Docker means we can use a remote SQL Server instance, not running on Docker, or run we can SQL Server in a Docker container:

 ![v1 architecture in Docker](img/v1-docker-arch.png)